Edward Gold

-Edward Gold (July 25, 1936 to March 2, 2022), was an American pianist and composer.
+Edward Gold (July 25, 1936 – March 2, 2022) was an American pianist and composer.

-Early life
+Early life and education

 Gold was born and raised in Brooklyn, New York and lived most of his adult life in Manhattan.

-Education

-He attended public schools and majored in music at CCNY (today part of the City University of New York).
+Gold attended public schools and majored in music at CCNY (today part of the City University of New York).
 He received his masters from Yale University School of Music where he studied with Ellsworth Grumman, Mel Powell and H. Leroy Baumgartner.
 Edward also studied with Nadia Reisenberg at the Mannes College of Music.

 Career

 After completing his studies, Gold worked as a pianist and toured internationally.
 The recording of Gottschalk Piano Music (1973) on which he performed was named a "Recording of Special Merit" by Stereo Review.
 His recordings were also noted by The American Record Guide and The Musical Quarterly.

 Early on, Edward's music was in the style of atonality (mostly Schoenberg), but with a traditional structural style using atonal and twelve-tone techniques crossed with some Stravinsky.
 But he largely turned away from these styles after leaving Yale.
 Over the course of his career, Gold's work was both eclectic and independent.
 He composed most often for orchestra, piano, chamber ensemble or various vocalists with or without accompaniment.
 He was a member of the tonality-based Delian Society but also composed at times in a structurally based atonal style.

+Death

-Edward Gold passed away at the age of 85 from an undetermined form of dementia.
+Gold died from an undetermined form of dementia on March 2, 2022, at the age of 85.